Chimney sweep: Regulation

 The Chimney Sweepers Act 1834 contained many of the needed regulations.
 It stated that an apprentice must express himself in front of a magistrate that he was "willing and desirous".
 Masters must not take on boys under the age of fourteen.
 The master could only have six apprentices and an apprentice could not be lent to another master.
 Boys under fourteen who were already apprenticed must wear brass cap badges on a leather cap.
 Apprentices were not allowed to climb flues to extinguish fires.
 Street cries were regulated.
 The act was resisted by the master sweeps, and the general public believed that property would be at risk if the flues were not cleaned by a climbing boy.

-Also that year building regulations relating to the construction of chimneys were changed.
+Also that year, building regulations relating to the construction of chimneys were changed.

 The Chimney Sweepers and Chimneys Regulation Act 1840 made it illegal for anyone under the age of 21 to sweep chimneys.
 It was widely ignored.
 Attempts were made in 1852 and 1853 to reopen the issue, another enquiry was convened and more evidence was taken.
 There was no bill.
 The Chimney Sweepers Regulation Act 1864, c.
-37, tightened controls significantly, by authorizing fines and imprisonment for master sweeps who were ignoring the law, giving the police the power of arrest on suspicion and authorizing Board of Trade inspections of new and remodelled chimneys.
+37, tightened controls significantly, by authorising fines and imprisonment for master sweeps who were ignoring the law, giving the police the power of arrest on suspicion and authorising Board of Trade inspections of new and remodelled chimneys.
 Lord Shaftesbury was a main proponent of the Act.

 In February 1875 a twelve-year-old boy, George Brewster, was sent up the Fulbourn Hospital chimneys by his master, William Wyer.
 He stuck and smothered.
 The entire wall had to be pulled down to get him out and although he was still alive, he died shortly afterward.
 There was a coroner's inquest which returned a verdict of manslaughter.
 Wyer was sentenced to six months' imprisonment with hard labour.
 Lord Shaftesbury seized on the incident to press his campaign again.
 He wrote a series of letters to The Times and in September 1875 pushed another bill through Parliament which finally stopped the practice of sending boys up chimneys.

 The Chimney Sweepers Act 1875 required chimney sweepers "to be authorized by the police to carry on their businesses in the district", thus providing the legal means to enforce all previous legislation.